702 Wayne Hall

 Applicants who do not meet the above criteria may be admitted on a provisional basis.
 Students so admitted may then apply for full-degree candidacy upon completion of 12-18 semester hours of applicable course work with at least a 3.0 GPA.
 In both programs students must pass written comprehensive examinations at or near completion of their course work.

-For application materials, contact the Office of Graduate Studies (e-mail email@example.com or telephone 610-436-2943).
-For further information about the history graduate programs contact Professor Brenda Gaydosh, Coordinator of Graduate Studies, Department of History, (e-mail firstname.lastname@example.org or telephone 610-436-0734).
+For application materials, contact the Graduate School (e-mail email@example.com or telephone 610-436-2943).
+For further information about the history graduate programs contact Professor Brenda Gaydosh, Coordinator of the Graduate School, Department of History, (e-mail firstname.lastname@example.org or telephone 610-436-0734).

 Holocaust and genocide studies offers a master of arts degree for students who complete the necessary 30 hours in the degree program.
 For the master's degree, field studies and a thesis are options.
 A graduate certificate is also offered for students who complete an 18-hour program of study.